openpatch/hyperbook/website/en/book/elements/online-ide.md

 - **errorList**: With error list in the bottom panel.
 - **height**: Height of the editor.
 Defaults to 600px.
 - **speed**: Speed of the execution.
 Defaults to 1000.
+- **url**: The base URL of the embedded files for the Online IDE.
+Defaults to onlineide.openpatch.org.

 (See: https://github.com/martin-pabst/Online-IDE).